 - 10+ production-ready AI systems delivered throughout the fellowship

-- Contribute to high-impact systems defining how the U.S. government builds and deploys technology
+- Contribution to high-impact systems that define how the U.S. government designs and operates technology

-- Enter a network of AI-native engineers working at the frontier of public sector innovation
+- Entry into a network of AI-native engineers working at the leading edge of public sector innovation

-If you're prepared to be assessed on what you ship — not where you studied — apply now.
+If you're prepared to be judged by what you ship — not your academic background — apply now.